WorkJam, a digital workplace for frontline workers, raises $35M

 There has been a flurry of activity across the workforce management sphere of late, with Workday acquiring Peakon for $700 million to capture real-time employee sentiment data and Skedulo securing $75 million to help companies manage and analyze their deskless workforce.

 WorkJam, for its part, had previously raised $62 million, the bulk of which came via its series C round last April.
-With its latest $35 million cash injection, the company is well-positioned to cater to the estimated 80% of workers — some 2.7 billion people globally — who don’t work from a desk.
+With its latest $35 million cash injection, the company is well positioned to cater to the estimated 80% of workers — some 2.7 billion people globally — who don’t work from a desk.

 It’s worth stressing here that there is a clear distinction between frontline workers and remote workers — WorkJam hasn’t pivoted or refocused its efforts to cater to the pandemic-driven distributed workforce.
 Remote workers are still desk-based, and they already have a suite of tools at their disposal.

 “We started the company with the idea of what it would look like if frontline employees had a digital workplace like desk workers do,” Kramer explained.
-“What productivity, employee engagement, retention, labor utilization and process innovation would be possible with this?
-Our number one focus has been to enable enterprises to orchestrate frontline operations.
+“What productivity, employee engagement, retention, labor utilization, and process innovation would be possible with this?
+Our No. 1 focus has been to enable enterprises to orchestrate frontline operations.
 In fact, when desk workers went remote, the lack of tools for deskless workers went on full display.
 There is a technology gap in most businesses that ends up making operations fall apart at the location level of a business — WorkJam solves this.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: